-Individual Performance for 2016
+Individual Performance for 2017

-Set forth below is a summary of the material goals and accomplishments for 2016 of each named executive officer, grouped by the areas of focus determined by the Committee at the beginning of the fiscal year, and which the Committee considered in exercising its discretion to award compensation for 2016.
+Set forth below is a summary of the material accomplishments for 2017 of each named executive officer, grouped by the areas of focus determined by the Committee at the beginning of the fiscal year, and which the Committee considered in exercising its discretion to award compensation for 2017.
 The Committee awarded each named executive officer an annual bonus in the amount indicated.

-Paul C. Reilly, Chief Executive Officer -
+Paul C. Reilly, Chairman and Chief Executive Officer -

-The Committee reviewed Mr. Reilly's achievements during the course of fiscal 2016, including the facts that, with respect to financial performance: the company achieved record net revenues of \$5.4 billion and pre-tax income of \$801 million (adjusted pre-tax income: \$841.3 million(1)), ending the year with record client assets under administration of nearly \$605 billion; the company achieved a 14.6% pre-tax margin (adjusted pre-tax margin of 15.6%,(1) exceeding the 15% target); all four of the company's core segments achieved record revenues, and the Capital Markets segment and RJ Bank generated record pre-tax income; the company generated an 11.3% return on equity (adjusted return on equity:11.8%(1)) while maintaining conservative levels of capital and liquidity throughout the fiscal year.
-In addition, the Committee reviewed Mr. Reilly's leadership relating to strategic and operational matters, including the successful acquisition and integration of the Alex.
-Brown, 3Macs and Mummert businesses, which significantly enhanced the company's strategic positioning in the U.S., Canada and Europe, respectively; the company having an exceptionally strong recruiting year in the Private Client Group segment while keeping regrettable attrition to less than 1%, helping contribute to a net addition of 550 advisors during the fiscal year to reach a record 7,146 advisors; Raymond James Bank growing net loans 17% to a record \$15.2 billion; the company improving its liquidity by successfully conducting a senior notes offering of \$800 million on attractive terms; the company successfully repurchasing \$145 million in shares at favorable prices; significantly advancing compliance efforts in anticipation of effectiveness of the DOL's Fiduciary Rule; and continuing to invest in succession planning and leadership development for the top professionals at the firm.
+respect to financial performance: the company achieved record net revenues of \$6.4 billion and pre-tax income of \$925 million (adjusted pre-tax income: \$1.1 billion(1)), once again ending the year with record client assets under administration (\$693 billion); the company achieved a 14.5% pre-tax margin (adjusted pre-tax margin of 17.6%(1)); all four of the company's core segments achieved record revenues and record pre-tax income; the company achieved a 12.2% return on equity (adjusted return on equity: 14.5%(1)) while continuing to maintain conservative levels of capital and liquidity.
+In addition, the Committee reviewed Mr. Reilly's leadership relating to strategic and operational matters, including the execution of an agreement to acquire the Scout/Reams business, which significantly enhanced the company's Carillon Tower Advisers unit; the company having a very strong recruiting year in the Private Client Group segment while keeping regrettable attrition to less than 1%, helping contribute to a net addition of 200 advisors to reach a record 7,346 advisors; Raymond James Bank growing net loans 12% to a record \$17.0 billion; the company proactively managing its liquidity and capital by successfully redeeming two higher-cost senior notes issues and conducting a re-opening of its offering of 30-year senior notes on attractive terms; significantly advancing compliance efforts in connection with the DOL's Fiduciary Rule; overseeing the effective expansion of the Compliance and Supervision functions, including key leadership hires; and continuing to develop robust succession planning and leadership development for the top professionals at the firm.